 The ESA RN18 organising committee is led by:

-- Dr Thomas Allmer, Coordinator of ESA RN18, University of Innsbruck, Austria
+- Dr Thomas Allmer, Coordinator of ESA RN18, University of Klagenfurt, Austria

 - Dr Paško Bilić, Vice-Coordinator of ESA RN18, Institute for Development and International Relations, Croatia

-- Dr Tatiana Mazali, Chair of the local organising committee, Interuniversity Department of Regional and Urban Studies and Planning, Polytechnic University of Turin, Italy
+- Dr Tatiana Mazali, Vice-Coordinator of ESA RN18, Polytechnic of Turin, Italy

 European Sociological Association (ESA) ‐ Research Network 18: Sociology of Communications and Media Research provides a platform for critical research and debate on questions of power, inequality, identity and social change in increasingly mediatised societies.
 Key research areas include but are not limited to the Internet, digital and social media, alternative media, media and protest, journalism, media and capitalism, media work, ideology and media discourse, media and gender, global media, public sphere, political communication, theories of media and communication, media policy, media industries, ownership and power.